 The Huntington Children’s Garden

-The Huntington Library, Art Collections, and Botanical Gardens is 120 acres consisting of 12 breathtaking gardens – one of which is specialized around childhood enrichment.
+The Huntington Library, Art Museum, and Botanical Gardens is 120 acres consisting of 12 breathtaking gardens – one of which is specialized around childhood enrichment.
 The Children’s Garden introduces children to nature through splashing water fountains, topiary animals, magnetic sand and musical pebbles, and a rainbow prism tunnel.
 The garden encourages your child to step through the “fairy doors” and escape to a place where their imagination can run wild as they explore the four elements: earth, air, fire, and water.

 The Arlington Gardens are a quaint, three-acre community garden that is a perfect way to get out and unleash your imagination.
 Because the garden is non-profit and publicly managed, parents can create their own hands-on learning curriculum to teach their children about plant life, insects, and gardening practices all for free.
 All plants are labeled and no area of the garden is off limits.
 Whether you opt for the geometric rock garden or prefer to learn about the birds, bees, and butterflies that frequent the garden, the possibilities are endless.

 Southern California Children’s Museum

 The Southern California Children’s Museum is a 501c3 non-profit museum that is dedicated to play-based activities designed to foster excitement and spark a real sense of wonder in your child and your inner child.
 The “museum without walls” has a variety of exhibits that incorporate learning time into fun time.
 Some activities encourage children to explore their creative side through hands-on art projects and sensory exhibits, engage in underwater worlds, or ride along on planes, trains, and automobiles through games and collaborative exercises.
 Then unwind and conclude your day with bilingual story time.